 States provide a public utility locating service free to anyone excavating to prevent public utility strikes.
 The contractor involved is required to call 811 to avoid this subsurface damage.
-811 services are often referred to by different names depending on the state, such as Dig Alert, Digline, Onecall, etc. 811 services are limited to public utilities exclusively as they do not account for private utilities.
+811 services are often referred to by different names depending on the state, such as Call Before You Dig, Dig Alert, Digline, Onecall, etc. 811 services are limited to public utilities exclusively as they do not account for private utilities.

-Public utilities account for water, electrical, gas, communications, and sewer lines.
+Public underground utilities account for water, electrical, gas, communications, and sewer lines.
 However, once a line connects into the infrastructure of a private facility, it is no longer considered a public utility.
 811 services are often highly requested services as they are required for every project that breaks ground.
 However, 811 services only provide a base level of information and detail for each project.
 Private companies such as GPRS can provide a greater level of detail such as line depth, location of abandoned lines, and more.
-Private companies can provide high-quality digital maps and deliverables that 811 typically doesn’t offer.
+Private companies can provide high-quality digital maps, markings, and deliverables that 811 typically doesn’t offer.

-Clients should contact both public and private utility locators like GPRS for best practices.
-GPRS provides many critical subsurface damage prevention services, such as utility locating, subsurface leak detection, CCTV video pipe inspection, and concrete imaging.
+Clients should contact both public and private underground utility locators like GPRS for best practices.
+GPRS provides many critical subsurface damage prevention services, such as utility locating, marking, subsurface leak detection, CCTV video pipe inspection, and concrete imaging.

-GPRS refers to their utility locating technicians as Project Managers.
+GPRS refers to their underground utility locating technicians as Project Managers.
 GPRS makes this distinction due to the significant difference in the quality of service performed by their Project Managers in comparison to a standard technician.

 Before utility locating, Project Managers must consider multiple factors.
 A professional locator must consider the size of the area, whether there are existing maps for the site, if there are visible utilities to connect to directly, and more.
 Additionally, locators must consider the type of surface being scanned, as different materials will reflect GPR signals differently.